sparkfabrik/company-playbook/content/our-company/impact-scoring-cards.md

+/*
+Title: Impact scoring cards
+Description: How accountabilities for the different roles work in SparkFabrik
+Sort: 40
+*/

 Operational roles are described in terms of **impact scoring cards**: documents that describe the expected positive impact a role has to the business.

 As you take on new roles and possibly even move between specialities (we love multi-talented people), your accountabilities will be described by one (or more) scoring cards.